By: Chris ⎜ Last updated

 The full list on the Bergen Card website runs to over 30 museums and attractions.
 Most of them are small, niche, and not places you'd visit on a two or three-day trip.
 The handful worth paying attention to:

-Transport is the foundation.
+Transport.
 The card covers all Skyss buses and the Bybanen light rail across Vestland county, including the airport line.
-A single ride costs NOK 51 at 2026 prices, so the round trip from the airport covers about a quarter of a 48-hour card before you've done anything else.
-You stop thinking about individual fares and just hop on whenever you need to, which is useful in a city where it rains most days.
+A single ride costs NOK 51 at 2026 prices, so the round trip from the airport covers about a fifth of a 48-hour card before you've done anything else.

 KODE art museums are the single biggest variable.
 KODE is Bergen's best museum and one of the most expensive tickets in the city (NOK 200 in 2026).
 From October through April, the card covers it entirely.
 From May through September, you only get 25% off, which still leaves you paying NOK 150 out of pocket.

 The Fløibanen funicular is half price on return tickets with the card, year-round.
-In summer that drops a NOK 200+ ticket to around NOK 100.
-The discount only applies to return tickets, not one-way, and redeeming it with a digital card involves a weirdly specific process that trips people up.
+In summer that reduces a NOK 200+ ticket to around NOK 100.
+The discount only applies to return tickets, not one-way, and redeeming it with a digital card involves a rather cumbersome process.
 The Fløibanen funicular discount doesn't work at the ticket machines, the Fløibanen app, or the normal floyen.no booking page.
 If you have the digital Bergen Card, you have to go to floyen.no/en/bergencard and enter your card's unique reference code.
-It's case-sensitive, so copy and paste it.
 Your Bergen Card must already be activated before the system lets you buy discounted funicular tickets, which means you can't pre-purchase them while planning from home.

-The Ulriken cable car gets roughly 10% off with the card, which on a NOK 400+ ticket barely registers.
+The Ulriken cable car gets only 10% off with the card, which on a NOK 400+ ticket barely registers.

 Bergen Aquarium and VilVite science centre follow the same seasonal pattern as KODE: free in winter, 25% off in summer.